iris-hep/analysis-grand-challenge/docs/taskbackground.rst

 The strategy used for this jet-parton assignment task is as follows:

 In each event, we want to associate four jets to three labels.
-We want to label two jets as :math:`W` (considering these two to be indistinguishable), one jet as :math:`top_{hadron}` (the top jet on the side of hadronic decay), and one as :math:`top_{lepton}` (the top jet on the side of leptonic decay).
+We want to label two jets as :math:`W` (considering these two to be indistinguishable), one jet as :math:`b_{top-had}` (the top jet on the side of hadronic decay), and one as :math:`b_{top-lep}` (the top jet on the side of leptonic decay).
 This is visualized in the diagram below:

 .. image:: images/ttbar_labels.png
   :width: 80%